10 Ways to Cut the Cost of Going Back to College

 Contemplating a College Certificate

-This week, I started gathering information about a certificate program I’m interested in pursuing.
+I started gathering information about a certificate program I’m interested in pursuing.
 I think it was the back-to-school buzz in the air that got me going.

 (MORE: When Does It Pay to Go Back to School in Midlife?)